 In February 2019, ETO commenced offers to exchange all of ET's outstanding senior notes for senior notes issued by ETO.
 Approximately 97% of ET's outstanding senior notes were tendered and accepted, and substantially all the exchanges settled on March 25, 2019.
-In connection with the exchange, ETO issued approximately \$4.21 billion aggregate principal amount of the following senior notes:
+Following the exchange, the ET senior notes that were not tendered and remain outstanding as of June 30, 2019 were as follows: